edurant/edurant.github.io/courses/csc4601/project.md

 title: "Dr. Durant: CSC4601/5601 Theory of Machine Learning: Final Project"
 ---

+## Spring, 2024 Presentation Schedule

+* Week 14
+  * Thursday
+    1. SVD++, 3 students
+    1. Hierarchical Clustering, 2 students
+    1. (open)
+    1. (open)
+    1. (open)
+  * Friday
+    1. (open)
+    1. DBSCAN, 2 students
+* Week 15
+  * Monday
+    1. (open)
+    1. (open)
+  * Thursday
+    1. (open)
+    1. (open)
+    1. (open)
+    1. (open)
+    1. (open)
+  * Friday: Review Day, No Presentations
+* Pending Scheduling
+  * Gradient-Boosted Trees, 1 student
+  * Isolation Forest, 2 students
+  * K-Means, 2 students
+  * Multi-layer Perceptron, 2 students
+  * NEAT, 3 students
+  * Random Forests, 2 students
+  * Trees, 1 student
+  * UMAP, 2 students
+  * 2 students unassigned

+Presentations should last 16–18 minutes.
+That will leave at least 4 minutes for questions and changeover.

+Each team should propose at least 2 questions for understanding.
+The professor will include several of these on the final exam, making up roughly 15% of the final exam weight.
+Questions should be short answer or include a brief calculation or algorithm step.

+## Overview

-Your project will take the final form of a 15-minute presentation on a machine learning algorithm.
+Your project will take the final form of a 16–18-minute presentation on a machine learning algorithm.
 The purpose of this project, and subsequent presentation, is to add more breadth to this class by discussing different machine learning techniques.
 It is therefore your responsibility to learn how a single algorithm works, apply the algorithm to a set of data, and then present the method and the application to the class as the teacher.

 Course and project outcomes:
 * Understand the basic process of machine learning.